svermeulen/vim-macrobatics/README.md

 Then if you execute `[m` or `]m` you should see a preview of the newly selected macro in status bar.

-# Editting Macros
+# Editing Macros

-In many cases, after recording a macro, you realize that you would like to tweak it slightly, usually be either adding something to the beginning or adding something to the end.
-Macrobatics has two plugs to make this process very easy.
+In many cases, after recording a macro, you realize that you would like to tweak it slightly, usually by either adding something to the beginning or adding something to the end.
+Macrobatics provides two bindings to make this process very easy.
 For example, you could add the following bindings to your `.vimrc`:

 ```viml
 nmap ggp <plug>(Mac_Append)